AbuKajiru/Hello-World/README.md

 # Hello-World
 Just Something Small.

-Was just a tryout or maybe this as far as I can code.
+Was just a tryout or maybe this is as far as I can code.